matin-n/Election-Analysis/README.md

     - Received 3.1% of the votes and 11,606 votes
 - The winner of the election was:
   - Diana DeGette, who acquired 73.8% of the votes and 272,892 number of votes
+ #### County
+The counties results:
+  - Jefferson
+    - Received 10.5% of the votes and 38,855 votes
+  - Denver
+    - Received 82.8% of the votes and 306,055 votes
+  - Arapahoe
+    - Received 6.7% of the votes and 24,801 votes
+- The largest county turnout rate:
+    - Denver, who acquired 82.% of the votes and 306,055 number of votes

+#### Election Analysis
 ```
 Election Results
 -------------------------